 This can help you see the humor in your anger and allow you to rationally and calmly deal with the problem at hand, missing your meeting.

 8. Relax and Exercise.
 People often let little things bother them.
 Teach yourself to calm down, especially when situations are out of your control.
-Regular exercise can help relieve stress and frustration while you are experiencing those feelings, but it can also help over the long term to prevent them.
+Regular exercise can help relieve stress and frustration while experiencing those feelings.
+Still, it can also help over the long term to prevent them.

 Get enough sleep and a healthy diet.
 This includes getting enough water.
 When your body feels good, you feel good.
 Feeling good can prevent angry feelings.

 9. Be Assertive.
 Being assertive is different from being aggressive.
-Aggression is usually focused on winning in a situation, but being assertive allows you to focus on balancing your wants and needs with those of others.
-Speak up for what you want and need without being demanding or becoming angry when things don’t go exactly the way you want them to.
-Learning the be assertive leads directly to the next strategy; compromise.
+Aggression is usually focused on winning in a situation, but being proactive allows you to focus on balancing your wants and needs with those of others.
+Speak up for what you want and need without being demanding or becoming angry when things don’t go exactly the way you want.
+Learning the be assertive leads directly to the following strategy; compromise.

 10. Learn to Compromise.
-Learning to compromise can be the best skill you have in your anger management toolkit.
+Learning to compromise can be the best skill in your anger management toolkit.
 You’ll find that compromising can often lead to an even better outcome.

 11. Listen.
 Really Listen.
 Learn to practice active listening skills.
 Miscommunication is often the cause of frustrating situations.
-If you don’t completely understand a situation, you are not going to be able to find an appropriate solution.
+If you don’t completely understand a problem, you will not be able to find an appropriate solution.
 Use active listening skills by focusing on what they are saying instead of how you want to respond.
-Reflect on what you heard to understand better what they’ve said and also to show that you’ve understood.
+Reflect on what you heard to understand better what they’ve said and show that you’ve understood.
 You’ll find this will help alleviate misunderstandings and prevent frustration from miscommunication.

 12. YOLO – You Only Live Once.
 Live each day as if it’s your last.
 Don’t forget that life is short; why live with anger?
-Consider the times where your anger has caused you to miss out on happy times with friends and family or has ruined a relationship.
+Consider when your anger has caused you to miss out on happy times with friends and family or has ruined a relationship.

 14. Learn to Express Your Feelings.
-When something frustrates you, and you feel yourself becoming angry, learn to express those feeling appropriately, without anger.
-Appropriately expressing the frustration will not only help you reduce the potential for you to experience uncontrolled anger but will also help to alleviate the frustrating situation.
+When something frustrates you and you become angry, learn to express those feelings appropriately, without anger.
+Appropriately expressing the frustration will help you reduce the potential for you to experience uncontrolled anger and help alleviate the frustrating situation.

-Anger is a normal and common response to a frustrating situation.
+Anger is a typical and expected response to a frustrating situation.
 It can even serve as a motivator to help you effectively accomplish a goal or overcome an obstacle.
-However, when anger is uncontrolled or not managed appropriately, it can become destructive, causing issues at work, home, and even health problems.
+However, when anger is uncontrolled or not managed appropriately, it can become destructive, causing issues at work, at home, and even health problems.
 Using the 15 strategies outlined here can help you deal with uncontrolled anger issues.

-However, if you are unable to manage the anger yourself, you should consider seeking help from a professional who is an expert at helping people learn to manage their anger appropriately.
+However, suppose you cannot manage the anger yourself.
+In that case, you should consider seeking help from a professional who is an expert at helping people learn to manage their anger appropriately.

-Use the Anger is an Energy worksheet, as a tool to evaluate your anger.
-The hostility log which follows will help you identify what triggers your anger and help you avoid those situations.
-Lastly, it is important that you remember: the solutions to your problems are endless.
+Use the anger is an Energy worksheet as a tool to evaluate your anger.
+The following hostility log will help you identify what triggers your anger and help you avoid those situations.
+Lastly, it would be best to remember that the solutions to your problems are endless.